HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Method

-In order to enable reasoning about the multi-view consistency of semantic classifications, we represent the objects of interest in the scene using 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d}.
+\miniheading{3D Gaussian representation for modeling objects} In order to enable reasoning about the multi-view consistency of semantic classifications, we represent the objects of interest in the scene using 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d}.
 To increase efficiency over prior applications of 3DGS to robotic tasks~\citep{lu2024manigaussian, zheng2024gaussiangrasper}, instead of modeling the entire scene with 3D Gaussians we only use them to model parts of the scene which have been detected as objects of interest.
-We assign Gaussians to object instances, allowing us to reason over objects in the scene instead of individual Gaussians.
-Our sparse 3DGS representation supports tracking the semantic class probability and semantic class uncertainty for each Gaussian which we use to create a novel \objscore for each instance.
+We assign Gaussians to instances, allowing us to reason over objects in the scene instead of individual Gaussians.
+Our sparse 3DGS representation supports tracking the semantic class probability and semantic class uncertainty for each Gaussian which we use to create an \objscore for each instance.

 \miniheading{Preliminaries -- 3D Gaussian representation rendering} A 3D Gaussian $x(\mu, \Sigma; c, \alpha)$ is defined by its mean position $\mu$, covariance $\Sigma$, color $c$ and opacity $\alpha$, these characteristics can be learned via a rendering loss.
 A scene is rendered with many of these 3D Gaussians, the final number determined by the task specific conditions in which Gaussians are added and removed.
 When an image is rendered using 3DGS, the 3D Gaussians comprising the scene representation are first transformed from the world frame to the camera frame and then projected into 2D Gaussians (splats) in the image plane, $x(\mu, \Sigma; c, \alpha) \mapsto \tilde{x}(\tilde{\mu}, \tilde{\Sigma}; c, \alpha)$.
 Each pixel $i$'s color $Q_i$ is then calculated from the 2D Gaussians using $\alpha$-blending for the $N$ ordered points on the 2D splats that overlap the pixel.
 For a pixel with position $p_i$ and a 3D Gaussian $x_n$, we first find the opacity $\tilde{\alpha}_n(p_i)$ of the corresponding 2D Gaussian at that pixel position by weighting based on the pixel's distance to the center of the 2D Gaussian with $\tilde{\alpha}_n(p_i) = \alpha_n \cdot k(p_i,\tilde{x}_n)$, where $k(p_i,\tilde{x}_n) = \text{exp}\left(\frac{1}{2}(p_i-\tilde{\mu}_n){\tilde{\Sigma}_n}^{-1}(p_i-\tilde{\mu}_n)\right)$.
 Next, the $N$ Gaussians are ordered based on depth, with $\tilde{x}_1$ being the closest to the camera, and the final contribution for each Gaussian is calculated with $\alpha$-blending to get the final pixel color $Q_i = \sum_{n=1}^{N} c_n \kappa(p_i,\tilde{x}_n; \{\tilde{x}_j\}_{j \in \{1,...,N\}})$ where